-Prerequisite study may include:
+Prerequisites may include:

-- VCE subjects, including those that have been taken as part of an International Baccalaureate
+- Victorian Certificate of Education (VCE) subjects, including those that have been taken as part of an International Baccalaureate

 - A relevant overseas qualification such as GCE A Levels, or other tertiary studies.

-How do I check subject prerequisites?
+How do I check if a subject has requisites?

 What if I haven’t completed a prerequisite?

-Non-VCE subject prerequisites
+Non-VCE subject prerequisite equivalencies

 - Year 12 studies in an Australian state outside Victoria

 For instructions on how to get non-VCE subject prerequisites approved, visit our Non-VCE subject prerequisites FAQ.